thorlancaster/piwifi/README.md

 2. If you already have hostapd or dnsmasq installed, first run `sudo apt-get purge dnsmasq hostapd` to purge the configuration files.
 2. Run `sudo apt-get install -y hostapd dnsmasq` to install the necessary dependencies.
 3. Edit `\etc\sysctl.conf` and uncomment `net.ipv4.ip_forward=1` to enable ipv4 forwarding.
+4. *Recommended:* Disable the built-in wifi on RPi3 by editing `/boot/config.txt` and adding `dtoverlay=pi3-disable-wifi`.
+It often causes interference.

 To run:
 1. `sudo java -jar \path\to\piwifi.jar`